Most Famous Badminton Logos

 Logo Hylo Open Saarbrucken

-The Hylo Open Saarbrücken tournament logo centers around a shuttlecock with feathers in a blue palette arranged as if in flight.
-They fan upwards, highlighting the ease and dynamic nature of the game.
-The tournament’s name is prominently displayed on the right, with “HYLO” placed on a separate dark blue background, emphasizing the event partner.
-The tournament is held in the German city of Saarbrücken and is considered an important stage in the international badminton calendar.
+The Hylo Open Saarbrücken tournament logo centers on a blue shuttlecock, its feathers arranged as if in flight.
+They fan upward, highlighting the game’s ease and dynamism.
+The tournament’s name is prominently displayed on the right, with “HYLO” set against a separate dark blue background to emphasize the event partner.
+The tournament is held in Saarbrücken, Germany, and is considered an important stage on the international badminton calendar.
 The color scheme conveys freshness and a sporting atmosphere; the graphics reflect its dynamic nature.

 India Open